anynines/a9s-rabbitmq-app/README.md

 # a9s RabbitMQ App

-This is a sample app to check whether a RabbitMQ server is working or not.
+This is a sample application to check whether a RabbitMQ server is working or not.
 The application is a simple web server that is able to send messages to a RabbitMQ queue and receive them.
 An internal map stores the received messages and displays them on the main page.
 When you send a message you might have